security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-We use this field to clarify the meaning of the date entered in `Parent relationship date last cited`.
+We use this field to clarify the meaning of the date entered in `Parent relationship: Date last cited`.
 One of the below values should be chosen:

 * `E` indicates the exact date one organization stopped being the parent of another.
 * `Y` indicates that we assume this parent relationship continues to exist.
 * `N` indicates we do not assume that this parent relationship continues to exist, but we do not have an exact end date.

-## Headquarters \(Barracks, Base, Physical Asset\) {#organization_headquarters}
+## Headquarters {#organization_headquarters}

 ### Description

-A uniquely named building or complex - like a barracks or camp -  that is long established as the primary command site of an organization.
+A headquarters is a uniquely named building or complex - like a barracks or camp -  that is long established as the primary command site of an organization.

 ### Type of field